Having sex after childbirth

 You can get pregnant as little as three weeks after the birth of a baby, even if you’re breastfeeding and your periods haven’t started again.

-Use some kind of contraception every time you have sex after giving birth, including the first time (unless you want to get pregnant again).
+Unless you want to get pregnant again, use some kind of contraception every time you have sex after giving birth, including the first time.
 You’ll usually have an opportunity to discuss the options before you leave hospital after your child’s birth and at the postnatal check.
 But you can also talk to your GP or health visitor or go to a family planning clinic at any time.

 Find out what to consider when you're deciding which contraceptive method is right for you.
 It can be helpful to find out about all 15 methods of contraception available.